top of page

 Oy Gevalt!
 Essential Yiddish

-Want to spice up your distance socializing with some choice words and phrases from the mame loshn (mother tongue)?
+Want to spice up your conversation game with some choice words and phrases from the mame loshn (mother tongue)?
 Join in exploring the wonderful world of Yiddish!
-Learn the fundamentals of reading, essential vocabulary, and a special surprise to share with your family.
+Learn the fundamentals of reading, essential vocabulary, and of course a few songs.
 All are welcome, no prior knowledge of Yiddish necessary.

 Rain